 - Give government a "spring cleaning" by cutting out obsolete laws and bloated bureaucracies.
 If we are serious about reducing budget deficits, the underlying structures of government need to be reformed.

 - Simplify regulations––and base them on results, not rules.
 This will strengthen the economy and free America’s "can-do" spirit.

 - Create special health courts.
 This reform will protect patients, lower healthcare costs and expedite malpractice cases by taking them out of the regular court system.

 - Reasonably limit the time it takes to do environmental reviews.
 This is critical if we’re going to rebuild our nation’s infrastructure and protect the environment.

 - Overhaul the civil service system.
 This will improve government efficiency and increase management flexibility .

 - Free public schools from senseless bureaucracy and red tape.
 This will make it possible for teachers and principals to do, and give, their best.

 About Philip K. Howard

-He is the author of The Death of Common Sense (Random House, 1995, with a new edition in 2011), The Collapse of the Common Good (Ballantine Books, 2002) and Life Without Lawyers (W. W. Norton & Company, 2009).
-He is a also a prominent civic leader in New York City, and chaired the committee that installed the Tribute in Light memorial for victims of September 11.
+Philip is also the author of the best-seller The Death of Common Sense (Random House, 1995), The Collapse of the Common Good (Ballantine Books, 2002) and Life Without Lawyers (W. W. Norton & Company, 2009).